Co-theory of sorted profinite groups for PAC structures: Introduction

 We end the paper with Section \ref{sec:applications}, where we show that the previously obtained results might be applied to the theory of DCF$_0$.

 Now, let us provide conditions assumed in this paper.
 We fix a theory $T_0$ in a language $\mathcal{L}_0$, and we set $T:=(T_0^{\eq})^m$ which is a theory in language $\mathcal{L}:=(\mathcal{L}_0^{\eq})^m$ (we add imaginary sorts and then do the Morleyisation).
-Note that $T$ has quantifier elimination and elimination of imaginaries (even uniform elimination of imaginaries in the sense of point b) from Lemma 8.4.7 in \cite{tentzieg}, what will be used in Subsection \ref{sec:encoding}).
-Moreover \begin{itemize} \item if $T_0$ is stable, then $T$ is stable, \item if $T_0$ has nfcp (\emph{no finite cover property}, Definition 4.1 and Theorem 4.2 in Chapter II of \cite{ShelahModels}), then $T$ has nfcp \item if $T_0^{\eq}$ is stable and has property $B(3)$ (see Definition \ref{def:boundary_property}), then $T$ has property $B(3)$. \end{itemize} Let us enumerate all sorts of $\mathcal{L}$ by $\mathcal{J}:=(S_i)_{i\in I}$.
+Note that $T$ has quantifier elimination and elimination of imaginaries (even uniform elimination of imaginaries in the sense of point b) from \cite[Lemma 8.4.7]{tentzieg}, which will be used in Subsection \ref{sec:encoding}).
+Moreover \begin{itemize} \item if $T_0$ is stable, then $T$ is stable, \item if $T_0$ has nfcp (\emph{the no finite cover property}, Definition 4.1 and Theorem 4.2 in \cite[Chapter II]{ShelahModels}), then $T$ has nfcp \item if $T_0^{\eq}$ is stable and has the property $B(3)$ (see Definition \ref{def:boundary_property}), then $T$ has the property $B(3)$. \end{itemize} Let us enumerate all sorts of $\mathcal{L}$ by $\mathcal{J}:=(S_i)_{i\in I}$.
 Moreover, we fix a monster model $\mathfrak{C}\models T$ and assume that $T=\theo(\mathfrak{C})$ (in other words: we assume that $T$ is complete).